 Over the years we have ran hunts in a number of locations in Arkansas, Missouri, and South Dakota.
 During the 2017 spring season we will be hunting in Arkansas only.
-Our spring snow goose hunts take place near major staging and migration corridors in Nebraska and Arkansas.
+Our spring snow goose hunts take place near major staging and migration corridors in Arkansas, Missouri, and South Dakota.
 Several hundred thousand birds are common and, given the right conditions, peak counts can exceed a million snow geese.
 These staged birds, combined with untold numbers of migrating flocks, provide great decoying action.
 Peak hunting occurs late January through end of February during the Conservation Order which is commonly referred to as the Spring Snow Goose Season.
 This special season has been in effect since 1999 to help control the snow goose population.
 It has liberal laws allowing the use of electronic callers, unplugged guns, and no bag limits.

 We kick off our spring snow goose season in Arkansas.
 Our Arkansas snow goose hunts start near the end of January or beginning of February after the regular duck and goose season closes.
 Good numbers of snow geese winter in Arkansas.
-In addition to these wintering birds large numbers of snow geese migrate up through Arkansas from the southern gulf coast states.
+In addition to these wintering birds large numbers of snow geese migrate through Arkansas from the southern gulf coast states.

 Snow Goose Hunt Video

 If you would like a video showing our snow goose hunts we will send you a DVD.
 The title is Snow Flurries 2.
 It was filmed during our 2009 spring season.
 We wanted to give you a feel for exactly what you will experience on an average or better day in the field hunting snow geese with us.
 The vast majority of the DVD was filmed while running our spring snow goose hunts with snow goose hunters like you doing the shooting.